DizkoDan/cyberjunx-chirpy-test/_posts/2010-06-02-any-linux-folks-in-the-area-lo.md

 ---
 id: 1155
-title: 'Any linux folks in the area lo...'
+title: 'Any linux folks in the area lo'
 date: '2010-06-02T11:44:51-04:00'
 author: DizkoDan
 layout: post